 Scenery: The rock layers slope downward behind the cliffs, and the virtually impenetrable Navajo Sandstone domes and fins of the Behind the Rocks Wilderness Study Area are in view most of the time.
-Balcony Arch, Picture Frame Arch, and Pritchett Arch may be seen at a distance (but close-up on Monday's hike).
+Balcony Arch, Picture Frame Arch, and Pritchett Arch may be seen at a distance.
 There is a spectacular pour-off of Hunters Canyon with a small natural bridge above a pool and hanging gardens that are fed by perennial dripping springs.